-Bryan Adams leads celebrity tributes to Tina Turner who died aged 83
+Mick Jagger leads celebrity tributes to Tina Turner who died aged 83

 After Turner’s death was announced on Wednesday evening, tributes from fellow musicians, actors, and other high-profile celebrities have begun pouring in for the singer, widely referred to as the Queen of Rock and Roll.

+Leading condolences was The Rolling Stones frontman Sir Mick Jagger, who duetted with Turner during Live Aid in 1985.
+He expressed his sadness at the news of her passing on Instagram, writing: “I’m so saddened by the passing of my wonderful friend Tina Turner.

+“She was truly an enormously talented performer and singer,” he shared.
+“She was inspiring, warm, funny and generous.
+She helped me so much when I was young and I will never forget her.”

-Leading condolences was fellow singer Bryan Adams, who honoured Turner in a heartfelt Twitter post, writing: “I’ll be forever grateful for the time we spent together on tour, in the studio and as friends.
+Fellow singer Bryan Adams honoured Turner in a heartfelt Twitter post, writing: “I’ll be forever grateful for the time we spent together on tour, in the studio and as friends.

 “Thank you for being the inspiration to millions of people around the world for speaking your truth and giving us the gift of your voice.
 It’s Only Love and that’s all,” he said, in reference to their 1984 song “It’s Only Love” off his album Reckless.